strongh2/sc22-ae/README.md

 ## Step 1.
 Runtime Environment

-### 1.1 download this docker image from the official hub website.
+### 1.1 Download this docker image from the official hub website.

 `docker pull strongh/sc22-ae:latest`

-### 1.2  create a new docker container based on this image.
+### 1.2  Create a new docker container based on this image.

 `docker run -it -P -w /home/sys/STRONGHOLD --name=aetesting --network=host --gpus=all --ipc=host strongh/sc22-ae:latest /bin/bash`

-### 1.3 check the runtime environment.
+### 1.3 Check the runtime environment.

 At this point, I believe the docker container is launched successfully, and the current terminal focus should be at the `/home/sys/STRONGHOLD` folder with `(py3.9.10)` virtual python environment, shown as